lindemann-co/lindemann-co.github.io/content/notes/observation-2.en.md

   - observation
 ---

-Many years ago, in my little [notebook of quotes](../../quotes/home), I paired two thoughts by Charles Péguy and Michel Foucault, both dedicated to observation, which I have copied below.
+Many years ago, in my little [book of quotes](../../quotes/all), I paired two thoughts by Charles Péguy and Michel Foucault, both dedicated to observation, which I have copied below.

 > You must always say what you see: but above all, what is more difficult, you must always see what you see.
 >